hashicorp/terraform/website/source/docs/providers/google/r/compute_instance_group.html.markdown

 * `project` - (Optional) The project in which the resource belongs.
 If it is not provided, the provider project is used.

+* `network` - (Optional) The URL of the network the instance group is in.
+If this is different from the network where the instances are in, the creation fails.
+Defaults to the network where the instances are in (if neither `network` nor `instances` is specified, this field will be blank).

 The `named_port` block supports:

 * `name` - (Required) The name which the port will be mapped to.